 - Vulnerability assessment will be performed with more depth whenever the element is expected to resist a stronger attacker.

 It is necessary to state in a well-defined way in which environment the 3GPP-defined functionality is assumed to be operating and what types of attackers (if any) may be able to launch attacks from the outside as well as from the inside of this environment.
+This implies that the type of attackers to consider have an attack potential that is higher than "basic", corresponding to non-intentional or by accident attacks.
 This assessment is accomplished during the SCAS writing phase and related to the threat and risk analysis outcomes.

 At the end of this process, for each network product class, 3GPP will have precisely defined the attacker model as well as the operational environment assumption and the security requirements to mitigate the identified risks.
 The modularity of SCAS allows an easy composition of SCAS modules to describe all the countermeasures of a given network product class and to take the particular environment of the node into account.